London to Geneva, Lausanne, Zurich or Basel from £78

 1. London to Brussels by Eurostar

 Eurostar trains link London & Brussels in just 2 hours, travelling at up to 300 km/h (186 mph).
 There are two bar cars, power sockets at all seats and free WiFi.
 Plus and Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
 There's a 30-minute minimum check-in as all border formalities are carried out before you board the train.
 More about Eurostar & check-in procedure.
 St Pancras station guide.
-Brussels Midi station guide & short cut for changing trains in Brussels.
+Brussels Midi station guide.

 2. Brussels to Cologne & Cologne to Switzerland by ICE3